jason PRO said about 2 months ago on Kamal 2 :

 But as David said, that will only work for single server setups.

-claudiug PRO said 5 days ago on Kamal 2 :
+claudiug PRO said about 1 month ago on Kamal 2 :

 when I try the kamal setup it was complaining about credentials as I was expect they will load via .env, but failled